chrisittner/gsoc16-blog/content/pages/2016-04-25-gsoc-proposal.md

 # The Project

 I will introduce methods to pgmpy to select Bayesian models based on data sets.
-First, I will implement basic support for score-based and constraint-based structure learning.
+First, I'll implement basic support for score-based and constraint-based structure learning.
 Second, I will add common enhancements to the score-based approach, including local score computation + memoization and tabu lists.
 Finally, I will implement the MMHC algorithm, which combines the score-based and the constraint-based method.

 ## Motivation